-Movable property is understood to mean: all items that can be moved, provided they are not attached to a piece of land or building.
-The inventory of a home is therefore movable property.
-No 5% transfer tax has to be paid on the value of the movable property.
-You can find more information about this in our calculation tool for buyer costs.
+Movable property means all things that can be moved, provided they are not attached to a piece of land or building.
+Thus, the inventory of a house is movable property.
+No 5% transfer tax needs to be paid on the value of movable property.
+In our buyer’s costs tool you can find more information about this.

 Example:

-1. A fitted kitchen consisted of movable property, but has become immovable because they are attached to the house, which is immovable property.
+1. A fitted kitchen consisted of movable property, but has become immovable because it is attached to the house, which is immovable property.

 When listing a purchase price for movable property, it is important that the purchase price represents the fair value of the movable property in question and that the purchase price is specified per property (i.e. per item !).
 We sometimes see that a total amount is taken for the entire household effects or that a price is specified for the movable property per room (eg living room: US$ ***, bedroom 1: US$ ***, etc.).
 Legally purer is, however, if it is done item by item.
 The basis for this is the following.